 Roy Lessin has dedicated his life to ministry.
 For more than 50 years, his words have ministered to countless people in a variety of personal and professional venues, most notably DaySpring Cards.
-He continues to be involved there, serving in various pastoral roles, consulting, and helping to create new products.
+He continues to be involved there serving in pastoral roles.

 Today, Roy is an active Bible teacher and serves on the Advisory Board of Art Set Apart, a creative disciple-making ministry.

 This blog may contain affiliate links.
 Thank you for shopping with us!

 Today Is Your Best Day Because of Your Heavenly Calling